pyexcel/pyexcel/doc/source/index.rst

 Introduction
 -------------

 **pyexcel** is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
-It does not support fonts, colors and charts.
+The data in excel files can be turned into array or dict with least code, and vice versa.
+And ready-made or custom filters and formatters can be applied.
+But it does not support fonts, colors and charts.

 It was created due to the lack of uniform programming interface to access data in different excel formats.
 A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.